tonimelisma/mail/ARCHITECTURE.md

 1. The user pulls to refresh the Inbox screen.
 2. The UI calls `viewModel.refreshInbox()`.
 3. The ViewModel submits a `SyncJob.ForceRefreshFolder` to the `SyncController`.
-4. The `SyncController` picks up the job, calls the appropriate `MailApiService` implementation (`getMessagesForFolder`).
+4. The `SyncController` picks up the job, calls the appropriate `MailApiService` implementation (`syncMessagesForFolder` using a delta token).
 5. The `MailApiService` makes a network request to the email server.
-6. The `SyncController` receives the response, maps the DTOs to `MessageEntity` objects, and saves them to the database via `MessageDao`.
-It also updates the `MessageFolderJunction` table to reflect the latest labels.
+6. The `SyncController` receives the response, maps the DTOs to `MessageEntity` and `AttachmentEntity` objects, and saves them to the database via their respective DAOs.
+It also updates the `MessageFolderJunction` table to reflect the latest labels, creating placeholder `FolderEntity` records if needed.
 7. The Room database notifies its observers of the change.
 8. The ViewModel, which is observing a `Flow` from the `MessageDao`, receives the new list of messages and updates its UI state.
 9. The Compose UI automatically recomposes to display the new messages.

+## Data Flow Example: Lightweight Background Sync

+1. A polling timer in the `SyncController` fires (e.g., every 5 seconds in foreground, 15 minutes in background).
+2. The `SyncController` submits a `SyncJob.CheckForNewMail` for each account.
+3. The job handler calls the `MailApiService.hasChangesSince(deltaToken)` method.
+4. The API service makes a highly efficient delta query to the server.
+5. If `hasChangesSince` returns `false`, nothing else happens.
+6. If it returns `true`, the `SyncController` queues a `SyncJob.SyncFolderList` to get the full list of changes, ensuring the local state is brought back in sync with the server.
+7. The data flow then proceeds as in the "Refreshing the Inbox" example.